ice-wm/man/icewm.md

 uncover the desktop.

-The _Window List Menu_ button gives access to a menu with a list of active windows for the current work space and a list of work spaces with sub-menus for their active application windows.
+The _Window List Menu_ button gives access to a menu with a list of active windows for the current workspace and a list of workspaces with sub-menus for their active application windows.

 The _Toolbar_ is a list of icons for applications which are defined in the toolbar configuration file.

-The _Workspace List_ shows one button for each work space.
-The current work space is indicated by a pressed button.
-Pressing another work space button switches to that work space.
-The work spaces are defined in the `preferences` file.
-When `PagerShowPreview` is turned on a small graphical summary for each workspace is shown.
+The _Workspace Pane_ shows one button for each workspace.
+The current workspace is indicated by a pressed button.
+Clicking another workspace switches to that workspace.
+Press left mouse, then the Shift key, then release the left mouse, takes the current window to that workspace.
+Press left, then Alt, then release left, moves only the focused window to other workspace, without changing the current workspace.

+The workspaces are defined in the `preferences` file.
+To change a name for only this session, double click, edit the name and hit Enter.
+When `PagerShowPreview` is turned on, a small graphical window summary for each workspace is shown.
+They support drag-and-drop: dragging a Firefox tab to a workspace button changes the current workspace.

-The _Task Pane_ consists of a list of wide buttons for each application which is running on the current work space, or all workspaces if `TaskBarShowAllWindows=1`.
+The _Task Pane_ consists of a list of wide buttons for each application which is running on the current workspace, or all workspaces if `TaskBarShowAllWindows=1`.
 Each task button shows the application icon and the application title.
 The active application is indicated by a pressed button.
 This is the application which has input